“You Have ADHD, Too, Dad?”

 “Medication helped Tom, as did a 504 Plan, but Tom blossomed as he did more things with his father.”

-I met with Tom’s parents to review my clinical evaluation of their nine-year-old son with ADHD.
+I met with Tom’s parents to review my clinical evaluation of their nine-year-old son with attention deficit hyperactivity disorder (ADHD).
 During my initial interview, Tom’s father kept one leg crossed over the other and his foot swinging up and down.
 Occasionally, he would place both feet on the floor.
 When he did, his toes touched the floor and his heels moved up and down.
 He seemed to follow what I was saying, but he was looking at the pictures on the walls.

 Tom’s parents came to see me after a recent meeting with their son’s fourth-grade teacher, who expressed concern about Tom’s inability to stay in his seat and to keep his desk, notebook, backpack, and homework organized, so that he could find things.
 His parents were not surprised by this feedback.
 They had heard about these same problems in his third, second, and first grades, and, as Mom explained, “We live with the same problems at home.”